-• Must be in good physical condition and must be able to pass a physical screening similar to a sports and wellness physical. • Must score at least a 31 on the ASVAB.
+- · Must be at least 17 years old - Must be in good academic standing and on track to graduate - Must be in good physical condition and must be able to pass a physical screening similar to a sports and wellness physical.
+Must score at least a 31 on the ASVAB.

-More information can be found by visiting the Armed Forces Career Center located at 9369 Colerain Ave, Cincinnati, OH 45251 or
+More information can be found by visiting the Armed Forces Career Center located at 9369 Colerain Ave, Cincinnati, OH 45251 or viewing the following websites: